-Ulam's Spiral: Java applet featuring a graphical view of prime numbers.
-Last updated on March 25th, 2004.
+Ulam's Spiral: This program features a graphical view of prime numbers.

-Factorization using the Elliptic Curve Method: Applet that can be used to find 20- or 30-digit factors of numbers or numerical expressions up to 10000 digits long.
+Factorization using the Elliptic Curve Method: Application that can be used to find 20- or 30-digit (or more if it runs longer) factors of numbers or numerical expressions up to 100000 digits long.
 It also computes the number and sum of divisors, Euler's totient and Moebius, and its decomposition as a sum of up to 4 perfect squares.
-Last updated on August 22nd, 2010.

-Gaussian Integer Factorization applet: Finds the factors of complex numbers of the form a+bi where a and b are integers.
+Gaussian Integer Factorization applet: It finds the factors of complex numbers of the form a+bi where a and b are integers.
 It also includes a complete calculator with operators and functions using gaussian integers.
-Last updated on June 1st, 2002.

-Gaussian Primes: Java applet featuring a graphical view of gaussian prime numbers.
-Last updated on June 15th, 2003.
+Gaussian Primes: This program features a graphical view of gaussian prime numbers.

-Discrete logarithm calculator: Applet that finds the exponent in the expression BaseExponent = Power (mod Modulus).
-Last updated on March 30th, 2002.
+Discrete logarithm calculator: It finds the exponent in the expression BaseExponent = Power (mod Modulus).

 Distance between cities: